Familiar Painting Donated to Mount de Chantal Conservatory of Music at Wheeling Jesuit University

 "I found the bust of Liszt and bid on it."
 Dufalla says.
 "Then, while looking at the other items, I saw the painting of St. Cecilia and loved it.
 I bid on it right away, and a few weeks later I found out that both items were mine."

 Recognizing that Wheeling Jesuit would make a "perfect home" for both pieces, Dufalla donated them to the University for display in the Conservatory.

 Named after the high school that stood for 143 years on property adjacent to the University, the Conservatory will carry on the legacy of Mount de Chantal and the Visitation sisters who operated it since its beginning.

 "We see this initiative as so important to the history and culture of the larger Wheeling community," says Fleming.
 "It continues the legacy of Mount de Chantal and the dedicated sisters who educated thousands of women in Wheeling, it expands the music program at Wheeling Jesuit University, and it offers a new educational dimension for our students.
 For the community, it provides local residents and visitors with a cultural destination for music, drama, art, and Wheeling history.""The University is making a significant investment in the space dedicated to the Mount.
 The Sisters of the Visitation, several benefactors, many Mount de Chantal alumnae, and longtime friends have shown tremendous generosity."
 Fleming continued.
 "We invite others in the community to partner with us as we continue to develop this cultural gem."

-For more information on the Mount de Chantal Conservatory of Music at Wheeling Jesuit University, please contact Kathryn Kelly at email@example.com or 304-243-8160.
+For more information on the Mount de Chantal Conservatory of Music at Wheeling Jesuit University, please contact the Advancement Office at firstname.lastname@example.org or 1-800-888-2586.